Relintai/pandemonium_engine_docs/02_tutorials/02_step_by_step/04_scripting_languages.md

 between performance and ease of use.

-You can mix languages, for instance, to implement demanding algorithms with C or C++ and write most of the game logic with GDScript or C#.
+You can mix languages, for instance, to implement demanding algorithms with C or C++ and write most of the game logic with GDScript.